nomemory/andreinc-site/_posts/2021-11-08-a-tale-of-java-hash-tables.md

 }
 ```

 This approach is a little *naive*, but it works.
-It can be improved by:
-- Compute in advance the actual value when we are going to trigger the rehash, so we don't have to do final `double lf = (double)(size) / buckets.length;` at each insert/remove;
+It can be improved by computing in advance the actual value when we are going to trigger the rehash, so we don't have to do final `double lf = (double)(size) / buckets.length;` at each insert/remove.

-- Improve the way the next capacity is computed.
-For example, if the `buckets` is full of tombstones we can `reHashElements(-2)` and be fine about it.
+Also, depending on how many tombstones were created, we can reduce the capacity to `reHashElements(-2)` or `reHashElements(-3)` directly.

 ## `PerturbMap<K, V>`

-`PerturbMap<K,V>` is my second approach of implementing an *Open Addressing* `Map<K,V>` and it's almost identical to `LProbMap<K,V>` with one important change.
+[`PerturbMap<K,V>`](https://github.com/nomemory/open-addressing-java-maps/blob/main/src/main/java/net/andreinc/neatmaps/PerturbMap.java) is my second approach of implementing an *Open Addressing* `Map<K,V>`, and it's almost identical to `LProbMap<K,V>` with one significant change.

 Reading the [source code](https://github.com/python/cpython/blob/main/Objects/dictobject.c) for cpython's `dict` implementation I've stumbled upon those lines: